 Useful info to organize your trip to Jordan

 The visa costs 40 JOD (single entry) and is valid for 60 days.
-If you enter Jordan from Aqaba the visa is free of charge for some nationalities (you’ll have to stay in Jordan for at least 3 days).
+If you enter Jordan from Aqaba, the visa is free of charge for some nationalities (you’ll have to stay in Jordan for at least 3 days).

 Top things to do and to see in Jordan

-Amman is one of the oldest constantly inhabited cities in the world.
-It’s even mentioned in the Bible as Rabbat-Ammon, the city where according to the story Uriah (Bathsheba’s husband) was killed.
+Amman is one of the oldest, constantly inhabited cities in the world.
+It’s even mentioned in the Bible as Rabbat-Ammon, the city where, according to the story, Uriah (Bathsheba’s husband) was killed.
 So as you can imagine is a city full of historical sites.

 One of the most important ones is the Roman Theater.

-Built between 138 and 161 A.D. it has about 6000 seats and is still used for various performances and concerts.
+Built between 138 and 161 A.D., it has about 6,000 seats and is still used for various performances and concerts.

-Other places that you shouldn’t miss include the Jordan Museum, the residential area of Abdun Al Shmali (if you are interested in nightlife), and the Amman Citadel.
+Other places you shouldn’t miss include the Jordan Museum, the residential area of Abdun Al Shmali (if you are interested in nightlife), and the Amman Citadel.

-In addition to the archaeological sites, I suggest you take a tour of one (or more) of the Souk (local markets).
-There are several of them and they have different opening days and times.
-Among the most famous there are:
+In addition to the archaeological sites, I suggest you tour one (or more) of the Souk (local markets).
+There are several of them, and they have different opening days and times.

 - Nour al Barakah: another market where you can find organic fruits and vegetables (at least some of them).
 It’s located at Al Ahwaz Street

-Finally don’t forget to visit the King Abdullah Mosque.
+Finally, don’t forget to visit the King Abdullah Mosque.

-Here’s some ideas about what to see North of Amman.
+Here are some ideas about what to see North of Amman.

 Jerash is a surprisingly well-preserved ancient city.
 It was part of the Roman Decapolis.
-The area with the ruins is huge and it takes at least half a day to explore it.
+The area with the ruins is huge, and it takes at least half a day to explore it.

 You can organize an excursion while staying in Amman, as Jerash is only 55 km from the capital.
 Alternatively, you can take a bus from Amman North Terminal Bus Station.
 The price is around 2 JODs.

-Ajlun is a small town (about 10,000 inhabitants) near Dibbin National Park, in a very fertile valley full of vineyards and forests.
+Ajlun is a small town (about 10,000 inhabitants) near Dibbin National Park, in a fertile valley full of vineyards and forests.